compono/idibu-api/webservices/webhook-management/webhook-management-webservice.md

 ---

 ## Deleting a webhook subscription
-This method allows to remove an existing webhook subscription.
+This method allows you to remove an existing webhook subscription.

 ### Endpoint
 #### `https://ws.idibu.com/ws/rest/v1/webhooks`